-For more information, please read the complaints guidance on our website.
-Additionally, you can email us for more information.
+For more information, please visit the 'Complaints' section of our website, under 'Contact us' (www.artscouncil.org.uk/contact).
+Additionally, you can email complaints@artscouncil.org.uk for more information.

 Public sector equality duty

 Your application form gives us information we may use to report to the Government or to monitor the different backgrounds of people who receive grants.
 Under the public sector equality duty, we must research and monitor the different backgrounds of people who receive our grants.